 We also owe a huge thank you to Nan Bray and her White Gum Wool enterprise, without her inspiration and guidance we would never have been able to get up and running.

-Murnong (Yam Daisy) is the Millpost Merino logo because it seldom survives in heavily grazed paddocks but we are pleased to have a healthy population thriving in our native grassy woodlands.
-Murnong along with Bulbine Lily (pictured right) was a staple of the indigenous diet in this region.
+Dharaban (Yam Daisy or Murnong) is the Millpost Merino logo because it seldom survives in heavily grazed paddocks but we are pleased to have a healthy population thriving in our native grassy woodlands.
+Dharaban along with Bulbine Lily (pictured right) was a staple of the indigenous diet in this region.